melizalab/comp-neurosci/resources/syllabus.md

 Work must be turned in on time to receive full credit.
 There is a penalty of 5% per day for late work unless an extension is arranged **before** the due date or an emergency prevents submission.

+Group work must represent equal effort by all members.
+If your schedules are not compatible, if there is an emergency or illness, or if you need to come to a different arrangement for splitting the work, contact me so we we can make sure there is an equitable solution that maximizes everyone's opportunity to learn.

+Students with COVID-related symptoms or a positive test result within the last 5 days, or who are waiting on test results after a close contact must not attend in person.
+Notify me to make arrangements for attending virtually.
+If you are displaying symptoms in class, you will be asked to leave and will lose participation credit for the day.

-I don't typically answer email or course Slack messages outside of normal working hours.
-If I do write, I don't expect an immediate response
+I don't typically answer email or Slack messages outside of normal working hours.
+If I do write, I don't expect an immediate response.

 My goal is for everyone in the class to have an equal opportunity to learn and to demonstrate their knowledge.
 Students with disabilities are entitled to